sharayu134/Notes/Data Structures/Union FInd/Union find.md

 1. union u,v
 2. find ultimate parent of both pu, pv
 3. find rank of both pu, pv
-4. attach smaller rank parent to bigger
+4. attach smaller rank parent to bigger parent
 5. If rank different
 6.     no need to update rank but update parent of parent
 7. If rank same then upadate rank and parent both
+8. Here **parent** is important you are updating rank and par of parents once you find the ultimate parents you don't need the u,v anymore, it's all about parent

 ## find
 1. return parent if current parent's parent is itself